Objectives and Content

 This course has a very low capacity.
 Master students in space physics will be prioritized.

-- Collect and systemize real-time measurements from relevant spacecrafts and ground based observatories during an auroral event
+- gather and systematize real time measurements from relevant space probes and ground-based experiments during an auroral event or a geomagnetic storm

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.